docQodly/docs/docs/language/FunctionClass.md

  o.myFormula() //returns 3
 ```

-You can pass [parameters](#passing-parameters) to the `Formula`, as seen below in [example 4](#example-4).
+You can pass [parameters](#passing-parameters) to the `formula`, as seen below in [example 4](#example-4).

 You can specify the object on which the formula is executed, as seen in [example 5](#example-5).
-The properties of the object can then be accessed via the `This` command.
+The properties of the object can then be accessed via [`this`](langage.md#this).

 If *formulaExp* uses variables, their values are copied and stored in the returned formula object when it is created.
 When executed, the formula uses these copied values rather than the current value of the variables.
-Note that using arrays as variables is not supported.

-The object created by `Formula` can be saved, for example, in a datastore attribute or in a blob document.
+The object created by `formula` can be saved, for example, in a datastore attribute or in a blob document.

 #### Example 1